justlep/bitwig/doc/Behringer BCF2000/README.md

 ---
 ##### Installing the controller script:

-1. Download the latest ZIP file from the [stable-versions-for-download][stableFolder] and extract it to your Bitwig controller scripts folder:
+1. Download the [latest ZIP file][latestZip] from the [stable-versions-for-download][stableFolder] and extract it to your Bitwig controller scripts folder:
     * **Windows:** ~Documents\Bitwig Studio\Controller Scripts
     * **Linux/Mac:** ~Documents/Bitwig Studio/Controller Scripts
 2. Open the preferences dialog in Bitwig and go to Controllers